-MA (Counselling), BA Dip Ed (Macquarie University) Member of the Australian Psychological Society (MAPS), Member of College of Health Psychology; Doctoral candidate (UTS School of Clinical Psychology).
+BA Dip Ed (Macquarie University) Member of the Australian Psychological Society

 As an experienced psychologist, Julie has worked extensively with creative people.
 Also through her doctoral research into creativity and mental health, she is at the forefront of our understanding of how to be both healthy and creative.

 Her work encompasses both private practice and consultancy.
 In her practice, she regularly sees creative artists and their partners who are experiencing anxiety, depression, relationship and related issues.
 From this experience, she has developed the successful Building Mental Resilience group program for Creative Artists.
-Through Zebra Collective, she trains, advises and mentors creative organisations.
-Julie also advises organisations that want to attract a creative workforce, as to how to retain and foster a healthy creative environment.
+Through Zebra consultancy, she trains, advises and mentors creative organisations and organisations that want to attract the creative, on how to retain and foster a healthy creative environment.
 This has included work with APRA (Australian Performing Rights Association) and AMIN (Australian Music Industry Network through CONTROL), School of Life, Vivid Sydney 2013 Ideas and Pacific Hills School, creative arts department.
 Waleed Ally has also interviewed her for the Melbourne based drive time program and more recently Triple M’s “The Grill Team” spoke with her following Robyn William’s death on “Living with a Creative Mind”.

 This work with creative people draws on over 27 years experience as a psychologist in both private practice and organisations.
-Julie was the first to develop and establish a hold up support program in a major Australian bank.
+She was the first to develop and establish a hold up support program in a major Australian bank.
 In addition to this ground-breaking work, she established relocation programs and stress management training for bank staff.
-She then moved to the NSW health system and worked as a staff psychologist for a major hospital in Sydney as well as psychologist within the Vietnam Veterans Counselling Service, establishing her credentials as an experienced practitioner of trauma related injury.
+She then moved to the NSW health system and worked as a staff psychologist for a major hospital in Sydney as well as psychologist within the Vietnam Veterans Counselling Service, establishing her credentials as an experienced practitioner of trauma related mental health issues.

-She is the principal practitioner at Zebra Psychology and also a director of Zebra Collective, which aims to assist those in the creative industries and businesses to work for innovation and longevity.
+She is the principal practitioner at Zebra Psychology and also a director of the Zebra Collective, both of which aim to assist those in the creative industries and businesses to work for innovation and longevity.
 She is co-author of the book Living With A Creative Mind.
-Her private psychology practice is currently located at Suite 14-185 Military Road, Neutral Bay.
+Her private psychology practice is currently located at Zebra Psychology in Neutral Bay, NSW.

 Mitchell is a psychologist with more than thirty years of counselling experience working with younger and older adults as well as couples.
 He is a Registered Psychologist and a member of the Australian Psychological Society.

-Mitchell’s early experience was with Lifeline in a variety of roles including as a counsellor trainer and eventually in a management role.
+Mitchell’s early experience was with Lifeline in a variety of roles including as a counsellor, trainer and in a management role.